ZonglinY/llm4sd-aaai-2026/cfp.md

 Recent advancements in large language models (LLMs) have unlocked new opportunities at the intersection of artificial intelligence and mathematical reasoning, ranging from new methods that solve complex problems or prove theorems, to new forms of human-machine collaboration in mathematics and beyond.

-Our proposed workshop is centered on the intersection of deep learning and mathematical reasoning, with an emphasis on, but not limited to, large language models.
+Our proposed workshop is centered on the intersection of arficial intelligence and mathematical reasoning, with an emphasis on, but not limited to, large language models.
 Our guiding theme is:

 *“To what extent can machine learning models comprehend mathematics, and what applications could arise from this capability?”*